Volunteers prepare for annual Christmas meal at St. Vincent de Paul

-BATON ROUGE, La.
-(LOCAL 33/FOX 44) – Volunteers are putting the finishing touches on this year’s Christmas meal at St. Vincent de Paul.
+BATON ROUGE, La. – Volunteers are putting the finishing touches on this year’s Christmas meal at St. Vincent de Paul.

 Dozens of volunteers filled the dining hall at St. Vincent de Paul.
 Many people in the group said they are ready to serve for the holidays.
 The Aucoin family is in that number.
 It’s Megan’s first time.
 Her father Dale has done it before today.